 IRIS (InfraRed Imaging System)

 IRIS is an 80 cm alt-azimuth telescope with two Nasmyth foci that can be reached via a computer-controlled movable third mirror.
-IRIS is equipped with a 1 x 1 k infrared camera optimized for the NIR region; there are various broad and narrow band filters between 1.1 and 2.5 µ.
+IRIS is equipped with a 1k x 1k infrared camera optimized for the NIR region; there are various broad and narrow band filters between 1.1 and 2.5 µ.
 The optical system provides a resolution of 0.74″/pixel and a field-of-view of 13’ x 13′; the limiting magnitude is about K ~ 16.
 Thus IRIS exceeds the capabilities of 2MASS.

-VYSOS6 A & B consists of two 15 cm refractor telescopes (Takahashi© TOA-150F Ortho-Apochromat Triplet) on a common German equatorial mount (Bisque Paramount ME™ Robotic Telescope System).
-Both telescopes are equipped with an Apogee Alta U16M 4096 x 4096 pixels CCD camera each, providing a 2°42′ x 2°42′ field of view in two filters simultaneously.
-There is a huge variety of broad and narrow band filters, including Johnson and Sloan filters.
-VYSOS 6 is operated robotically.
+VYSOS6 A & B consisted of two 15 cm refractor telescopes (Takahashi© TOA-150F Ortho-Apochromat Triplet) on a common German equatorial mount (Bisque Paramount ME™ Robotic Telescope System).
+Both telescopes were equipped with an Apogee Alta U16M 4096 x 4096 pixels CCD camera each, providing a 2°42′ x 2°42′ field of view in two filters simultaneously.
+There was a huge variety of broad and narrow band filters, including Johnson and Sloan filters.

-BEST II is an automatic telescope with 25 cm aperture on a German equatorial mount, dedicated to photometric measurements of stellar intensity variations.
-The prime use of the system is robotic observational ground-based support of the COROT space mission.
+BEST II was an automatic telescope with 25 cm aperture on a German equatorial mount, dedicated to photometric measurements of stellar intensity variations.
+The prime use of the system was robotic observational ground-based support of the COROT space mission.

 In 2023-2035 we plan to build 2.5-m telescope.

 Coordinates: 24° 35′ 55.21″ S, 70° 12′ 4.61″ W (-24.59867, -70.20128)

 Elevation: 2817 m (9993 ft)